nyergler/hieroglyph/docs/getting-started.rst

 .. slide:: Create Your Project
    :level: 2

-   Run :program:`sphinx-quickstart` to create a new Sphinx project.
+   Run :program:`hieroglyph-quickstart` to create a new Sphinx project with Hieroglyph enabled.

    ::

-     $ sphinx-quickstart
+     $ hieroglyph-quickstart

    A Sphinx project contains your source files, and a configuration file, ``conf.py``.